Ok-Ispod6783/tip_script/README.md

 3. **There will be always be a blank tab , do not close that tab and leave it as is**

+4. **It comes preloaded with extensions that will help you solve the captcha**

 Run the script with (These are just example commands, tweak them according to your usage).
 ```